How Long Does It Take To Recover From Cannabinoid Hyperemesis Syndrome?

 People with persistent symptoms of cannabinoid hyperemesis syndrome can also experience weight loss.

-Treatment For Marijuana Addiction
+Treatment For Cannabis Addiction

-Marijuana abuse can negatively impact mental health by causing:
+Cannabis use disorder can negatively impact mental health by causing:

 • damage to the central nervous system (of which CHS is considered one result)